tahopen/tahopen-metadata/README.md

-# Pentaho Metadata
+# Tahopen Metadata
-Pentaho Metadata allows you to build Pentaho metadata domains and relational data models.
-A Pentaho Metadata Model maps the physical structure of your database into a logical business model.
+Tahopen Metadata allows you to build Tahopen metadata domains and relational data models.
+A Tahopen Metadata Model maps the physical structure of your database into a logical business model.

 How to build
 --------------

-Pentaho Metadata uses the maven framework.
+Tahopen Metadata uses the maven framework.

 #### Pre-requisites for building the project: